deltoss/IdentityServer4.Examples.Claims/README.md

 ## What are Claims?

+When you're requesting access tokens from the STS (Security Token Service), i.e. Identity Server 4, as part of the token you get a number of **claims** back.

 `Claims` are pieces of information that describes a given entity.
 It may describe a client, if you're using [Client Credentials](https://oauth.net/2/grant-types/client-credentials/).
 Or, it could describe a user, if you're using [Password Grant](https://oauth.net/2/grant-types/password/) or [Authorisation Code](https://oauth.net/2/grant-types/authorization-code/) flow.

 For user focused grant types such as [Password Grant](https://oauth.net/2/grant-types/password/) or [Authorisation Code](https://oauth.net/2/grant-types/authorization-code/) flow, the `claims` can be used to identify a user, or even be used as part of the process to authenticate/authorise users.